apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 Now that we have a growing database, we can use that data to produce a visualization of stock prices over time.
 Our `Bokeh` application will make a query to the database and then draw separate lines for each stock.
 Through use of `curdoc` and `add_periodic_callback`, we can trigger a periodic update of the data so that the plot will adjust to include any new datapoints.

 *As an aside, Bokeh also supports a `stream` method that can be used to update data for a figure.
 One could alter this code to move the HTTP requests for stock information into a callback function and just have the visualization application fetch its own data, bypassing the database entirely.
-This could be more performant but at the cost of no longer storing data over time.*
+This could be more performant but at the cost of no longer storing data over time.
+In any case, that's not the purpose of this demo but is still worth mentioning.*

 To start with, we import a bunch of packages and create a `figure`